softilium/elorm/readme.md

 - **Lazy-load navigation properties**.
 It retrieves a referenced record on first access to the navigation property, from cache or from the database.
 You can have many navigation properties without impacting performance.
 - **Global entity cache** to track all loaded/created entities and reduce redundant queries to the database.
 Of course, you can tune cache size to balance between speed and memory for your application.
 - **Use the standard database/sql** to work with data.
 Engineers can use regular SQL select queries as well as specially designed methods.
 - **Generate a standard REST API** for each entity type.
 It should handle CRUD operations as well as grid/table operations (filtering, paging, sorting).
-Also entities supports JSON serialization out of the box.
+Also, entities support JSON serialization out of the box.
-- **Soft delete mode for entities** allows us to transparently mark entities as deleted without deleting it from database with minimum efforts.
+- **Soft delete mode for entities** allows us to transparently mark entities as deleted without deleting them from the database with minimum effort.

 ## Quick start with ELORM